Digital Marketing Glossary: The Ultimate Guide

 SaaS:

-An acronym that stands for Software as a Service.
-SaaS is a software licensing and delivery service and sometimes referred to as software on demand.
+An acronym that stands for Software is as a service.
+SaaS is a software licensing and delivery service and is sometimes referred to as software on demand.

 SEO:

 An acronym for search engine optimization.
-SEO is the process of manipulating a website or web page, too, in turn, affect its position in search engine’s outstanding results.
+SEO is the process of manipulating a website or web page, which, in turn, affects its position in search engines’ outstanding results.

 Social Media:

-Digital platforms designed to allow the creation and sharing of information.
+Digital platforms are designed to allow the creation and sharing of information.

 T